Russenorsk: Phonology

 More is known about the Norwegian variety of Russenorsk due to the fact that most of the texts in Russenorsk were written by Norwegians.
 In the few Russian records of the language, there are examples of both /z/ and /ts/ in the words презентоме (prezentome, 'to give') and принципал (printsipal, 'captain'), for which the Norwegians used /s/.
 The Russian affricate /tɕ/ in words such as чай (chaj, 'tea') was substituted by the Norwegians with the fricative /ç/.

 Vocabulary

 Corpora of Russenorsk consist of lists of individual words and phrases as well as records of dialogues compiled by linguists such as Just Knud Qvigstad.
 The corpora include c.
-400 words, about half of those only appear once in the records (so-called hapax legomena), therefore, the vocabulary contained only 150–200 core words.
+400 words, about half of which only appear once in the records (so-called hapax legomena); therefore, the vocabulary contained only 150–200 core words.

 The origin of its vocabulary is generally held to be approximately 40% Russian and 50% Norwegian, with the remaining 10% from Dutch, Low German, French, English, Sami, and Swedish.

 Many words in Russenorsk have a synonym from the other primary language.